-Tristan Thompson’s Mistress Would Reportedly Love To Get Pregnant With His Child
+Tristan Thompson’s Mistress Would Reportedly Love To Get Pregnant With His Child, According to ‘In Touch’

-Tristan Thompson’s alleged mistress Lani Blair reportedly wants a child of her own, and she would love for the NBA star to be the father.
+Tristan Thompson’s alleged mistress, Lani Blair, reportedly wants a child of her own, and she would love for the NBA star to be the father.

 According to a June 29 report by In Touch Weekly Magazine, Lani Blair allegedly wants to be a mom, and she thinks having Tristan Thompson’s baby would be wonderful.
 Of course, there is one big problem.
-Tristan is currently dating Khloe Kardashian, and the couple recently welcomed their daughter, True, 2 months.
+Tristan is currently dating Khloe Kardashian, and the couple recently welcomed their daughter, True.

 Sources are telling the magazine that Lani Blair believes that Tristan Thompson is a great father, and that she would like it if he fathered her future children.
 In addition, Lani believes that Tristan is staying with Khloe Kardashian out of guilt, and that he would much rather be with her instead.

 “Lani would love to have a baby by Tristan.
 She thinks he’s an excellent father and that a baby of their own would make them that much closer.
 [Lani] knows [Tristan’s] only with Khloe because of True but knows deep down Tristan doesn’t want Khloe.
-He wants Lani instead,” an insider revealed.
+He wants Lani instead.”

 In addition, sources claim that Tristan Thompson has asked Lani Blair to stop dancing for money, but she would only do that if she and the NBA star were to have a child.
 Otherwise, Lani believes that Tristan is being possessive, and she doesn’t want to change her life unless he’s ready to make a commitment to her.